 Part of team building is deciding exactly what role the advising minister will play in the process.
 He or she will give you some guidance about this, but the committee should also be prepared to negotiate the advisor's role to some extent.
 Some committees call for an advisor to be present only occasionally for their meetings-bringing résumés, reporting on reference calls, and consulting about certain obstacles or difficult decisions.
-Some committees choose to treat the advising minister as a fully involved and participating member of their committee.
-In that case, the advisor would be notified and expected to attend each meeting, participate fully in discussions, and be completely involved in referencing and investigations-but not voting on the decision to recommend a final candidate for consideration by the congregation.
+Some committees choose to treat the advisor would be notified and expected to attend each meeting, participate fully in discussions, and be completely involved in referencing and investigations-but not voting on the decision to recommend a final candidate for consideration by the congregation.